ThaoHuynh94/Game-of-Character-and-Adventure/README.md

 # Game of Character and Adventure

-This project is a simple text-based adventure game implemented in C++.
-Players control a character that can explore various locations, interact with NPCs (non-player characters), and complete quests.
-The game showcases core object-oriented programming (OOP) principles such as inheritance, polymorphism, and encapsulation.
+This C++ project features a text-based RPG where players engage with classes like Rogue, Knight, Wizard, and Monster.
+With quests, combat, and unique abilities, the game showcases OOP principles like inheritance and polymorphism, providing an engaging and modular design.

 ## Features
 - **Character Class**: The base class for creating player and NPC characters.